Lucas-Ariel-Penalva/Basic-String-Manipulation-JS/README.md

 const alphabet = 'abcdefghijklmnopqrstuvwxyz';
 ```

-The problem is that manually typing the alphabet can be unreliable, as each of the 26 key strokes introduces the possibility of an error that is harder to detect than a typo on a Javascript keyword.
-If you write the alphabet wrong, your function is likely to run without throwing any exceptions but your program will produce the wrong output.
+The problem is that manually typing the alphabet can be unreliable, as each of the 26 keystrokes introduces the possibility of an error that is harder to detect than a typo on a Javascript keyword.
+If you write the alphabet wrong, your function is likely to run without throwing any exceptions, but your program will produce the wrong output.

 A more reliable solution involves using the fact that the alphabet begins at *97* on [ASCII code](https://www.ascii-code.com/), and knowing that you can access those letters using [String.fromCharCode()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/fromCharCode).